 CDN shares the Commission for Culture’s goal of the recognition of culture as a fundamental aspect of public policy, along with other policy areas relating to society, economy and environment.
 The organisations collaborate to promote cultural development in local government in Australia, and the Asia-Pacific.
 Specific activities include the 2011 Conference led by CDN organized with UCLG-Asia Pacific region, Culture: A New Way of Thinking for Local Government, Melbourne

-Global Cities Research Institute at RMIT University Melbourne, currently houses CDN, where the two organisations collaborate on research about local cultural development.
-The current major collaboration is the Art Central project, a shire-wide arts mentorship program that brings together professional artists from the region into a residency with the local arts community.
-CDN is the initiator of the project and contributes to its ongoing management, while GCRI provides research and evaluation expertise.
-Previous joint projects include Generations, arts and civic engagement project, where CDN undertook project management and GCRI led research and evaluation, which were reported in this document.
+RMIT University Melbourne, currently houses CDN, where the two organisations collaborate on research about local cultural development.
+CDN has worked with researchers within the Centre for Social and Global Research, evaluating the social and cultural outcomes of a creative cultural project lead by Wurinbeena Ltd and Indigenous Elders in East Gippsland.
+Other major projects have included Art Central project, a shire-wide arts mentorship program that brought together professional artists from the region into a residency with the local arts community.
+CDN has also partnered with the Global Cities Research Institute at RMIT University on joint projects including Generations, an arts and civic engagement project, where CDN undertook project management and GCRI led research and evaluation, which were reported in this document.
 Both organisations contributed to the project’s culmination, the national Generations Conference.

-The National Local Government Cultural Forum is a twice yearly meeting for local government and other stakeholders to articulate a national perspective on developing stronger cultural development practice in local government across Australia.
-The Cultural Forum brings together representatives from local government: the seven state and territory local government associations represented by staff of the policy units; the eight Australian capital cities who offer practical application and leadership, plus the national peak body for local government, Australian Local Government Association (ALGA).
-The other members are major national stakeholders of the Australia Council for the Arts – Community Partnerships and the Commonwealth Ministry for the Arts.
-Cultural Development Network initiated the Forum, acts as Secretariat and undertakes the work of the Forum.
+The National Local Government Cultural Forum was a twice yearly meeting for local government and other stakeholders to articulate a national perspective on developing stronger cultural development practice in local government across Australia.
+The Cultural Forum brang together representatives from local government: the seven state and territory local government associations represented by staff of the policy units; the eight Australian capital cities who offer practical application and leadership, plus the national peak body for local government, Australian Local Government Association (ALGA).
+The other members were major national stakeholders of the Australia Council for the Arts – Community Partnerships and the Commonwealth Ministry for the Arts.
+Cultural Development Network initiated the Forum, acted as Secretariat and undertook the work of the Forum.